ViralPlateViralPlate

 Those are different jobs.

-This guide helps restaurant owners decide what to hire for, what to keep in-house, and what to test with a campaign pack before signing a larger agreement.
+This guide helps restaurant owners decide what to hire for, how to compare marketing agencies for restaurants, what to keep in-house, and what to test with a campaign pack before signing a larger agreement.

 Quick Answer: When Should a Restaurant Hire a Marketing Agency?